 This is where many organizations turn to CDW for help.
 Our adoption services not only help build excitement around video solutions (and train employees to use them), but also sniff out and fix problems that turn users off from the technology.

 Huddle spaces need high-end audio and visual tools to connect onsite employees with remote users.
 But organizations also must give careful thought to every aspect of the room design, from furniture to acoustics.
 If you select the wrong table or chairs, the camera or microphone might not pick up everyone in the room.
 If you prop a display too high on the wall just because that’s where you can find a beam, you’ll create an uncomfortable collaboration experience.

 Identify High-Value Use Cases

-If you can find business-critical use cases that are obviously enhanced by huddle spaces, that will go a long way to building buy-in, both among users and executive leaders.
+If you can find business-critical use cases that are obviously enhanced by huddle spaces, that will go a long way to building buy-in.
 For example, a major book publisher recently adopted video collaboration, and editorial teams love it because it allows them to share book cover images and hash out ideas.
 That’s a huge win in an industry where an image can make or break a product.

 Personally, I believe that video enhances nearly any collaborative workflow — for the same reason that it makes more sense to open your eyes when you speak with your colleagues than to conduct conversations with a blindfold on.
-With video, you can see facial expressions, check for understanding, and read body language and other nonverbal cues.
+With video, you can see facial expressions, check for understanding and read body language.
 In short, it simply creates more natural interactions.